nnnoel/graphql-apollo-resource-manager/README.md

 App features:
 -
 - Pagination using Apollo + Graphql queries
+- An admin dashboard that provides accesibility to live programs
-- Admins can login through a portal
+- Admin login portal
 - Guests can manually search and filter programs
 - Guests can submit their programs to be listed (feature)
-- Admin dashboard that provides accesibility to live programs
-- Authenticated can perform CRUD operations for programs in admin portal as well as approve and disapprove of submitted/pending programs
+- Admins can perform authenticated CRUD operations in dashboard as well as approve and disapprove of submitted/pending programs

 This is purely for demonstration purposes